 The community and professional resources of one of the nation's larger urban centers have enabled the School of Law to initiate a wide range of clinical programs.
 Designed to complement traditional approaches to legal education, and to extend it beyond the classroom, the School's clinical efforts also provide valuable services to the central Indiana area.
-The Clinical Legal Education Program will be reexamined and strengthened as part of the general curriculum review undertaken by the faculty of the School of Law in the Spring of 1980.
+The Clinical Legal Education Program will be reexamined and strengthened as a result of the recent general curriculum review undertaken by the faculty of the School of Law.